raditya1117/HoneyBadger/fastapi-testing/article.md

 ## What are errors and exceptions in FastAPI?

-Errors and exectpions in FastAPI are situations where the normal flow of an application is interrupted due to an unexpected event like invalid input, missing data, or a failed database connection.
-Errors are caused due to problems in the application logic that prevenets the FastAPI app to execute.
-For example, trying to divide a number by zero causes an error.
+Errors and exectpions in FastAPI are situations where the normal flow of an application is interrupted due to an unexpected event, such as invalid input, missing data, or a failed database connection.
+For example, trying to divide a number by zero causes an error as it is not a valid mathematical operation.

 FastAPI provides a structured way to handle errors using different exception handling mechanisms.
-In case of an error, the program raises an exception that disrupts the normal execution flow of the FastAPI app.
-We can then catch the exception, log the error messages, and send a meaningful HTTP response for the given error.
+After encountering an error, the FastAPI app raises an exception that disrupts the normal execution flow of the app.
+We can then catch the exception, log the error messages, and send a meaningful HTTP response to the user.

+To understand the diffeerent types and errors in FastAPI and handling them, let's create a calculator app using FastAPI.

 ```py
 from fastapi import FastAPI, HTTPException